ekiefl/maple/README.md

 conda activate maple
 ```

-Then, record your first session:
+`maple` is now a binary that can be run from anywhere in your filesystem.
+Time to test your installation by recording your first session:

 ```
 maple run